Laparoscopy (with C02 Laser)

 Tuboplasty is the revision or repair of the fallopian tubes for infertility problems.
 The procedure is generally performed via laparoscopy to assist with pregnancy in women who have a tubal factor condition related to one of the reasons why she is not able to get pregnant.
 Fallopian tubes can be damaged or blocked by a number of disorders, such as pelvic inflammatory disease (PID) related to STDs, previous surgery, endometriosis, post-partum infections, or a combination thereof.
 The laparoscopy treatment involves alleviating adhesions and opening up the ends of the tubes.
 Occasionally, this procedure may be performed via laparotomy.
 When performed via laparoscopy or laparotomy, it's done in an outpatient surgical center and the patients can generally return to work in 2 to 3 days.

 Tubal sterilization is a very common procedure wherein a portion of the fallopian tube is blocked by burning, tying, cutting and tying, or placement of a ring or band on the tubes.
 It can be performed right after delivery of a child or via laparoscopy as an outpatient procedure.
-If the tubes are not badly damaged or a significant portion of the tubes isn't destroyed by the sterilization procedure, a tubal reversal may be performed to assist with pregnancy.
+If the tubes are not badly damaged or destroyed by the sterilization procedure, a tubal reversal may be performed to assist with pregnancy.